MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-single-server.md

 ### To confirm the health of the management server

-1. In the Operations console, select the Administration workspace.
+1. In the Operations console, in the navigation pane, click **Administration**.

-2. Under Device Management select Management Servers.
+2. Under **Device Management**, click **Management Servers**.
 In the results pane, you should see the management server that you just installed with a green check mark in the Health State column.

 ## Next steps